 “Whoa, what?!” you’re probably saying in your head.

 Why, yes.
 You read that correctly.
-You’re supposed to run until you’re sooo tired that you can’t get up.
+You’re supposed to run until you’re so tired that you can’t get up (or you’re near death).
 The point of this drill is to improve your cardio.

 (Oh, I get why you were shocked now.
 Anywhoo…)

-Suicides is a running drill.
-It’s usually a high-intensity running drill, but can also be used as a light cardio workout (i.e. jogging), similar to jump roping.
+It’s usually a medium-intensity running drill, but can also be used as a light cardio workout (i.e. jogging), similar to jump roping.

 It’s great for conditioning cardio, especially in small spaces.
 The reason why is that you have run to a certain point, run back to the starting point, and then run to the next point (that’s further away) and then back (and so forth and so forth).